QuizzingSociety-iitgn/Quizzcasso/README.md

 <div align="center">

-**⭐ If you like this project, please give it a star on GitHub! ⭐**

-*Made with ❤️ and ✨ magic for the IIT Gandhinagar community*

 **🪄 "The beautiful thing about learning is that no one can take it away from you." - B.B.
 King**

 </div>